Jun-jie-Huang/ExeDS/README.md

 ]
 ```

-You can also use our scripts in Chapter 2, 3, 4 to generate code with the baseline models.
+You can also use our scripts in Section 2, 3, 4 to generate code with the baseline models.

 #### 1.3 Evaluate